LasneF/quobix.com/content/author/index.md

 **Hi, I'm Dave Shanley.**

-I'm a software architect, inventor, technical leader, and failed musician.
+I'm a hacker, product guy, software architect, inventor, technical leader, and failed musician.

-I have about twenty-five years of experience with designing and building software across various industries and businesses.
+I have about twenty-five years of experience with designing and building software and software products across various industries and businesses.

 My specialty is **Experience Engineering**, which _generally means_ that I design and build technology that you **_engage with_** as a consumer.

 I work as a **Distinguished Engineer** at [Splunk](https://splunk.com).
-My role is **_Architect of UI_** in the Security group.

 ## Making complex things feel simple and intuitive.